-The mission of Central Coast College is to educate students in career specific disciplines in the areas of allied health, veterinary and business that match industry demands.
-Central Coast College is committed to offering a quality educational experience and assistance in individualized placement, so graduates can utilize their knowledge and skills to enter their chosen career fields.
+The mission of Central Coast College, a Legacy Education Inc. institution, is to educate students in career specific disciplines in the areas of allied health, veterinary, and business that match industry demands.
+Central Coast College is committed to offering a quality educational experience, and assistance in individualized placement so graduates can utilize their knowledge and skills to enter their chosen career fields.